 Because BA is a member of the oneworld airline alliance, Executive Club members can use their Avios for award travel on 12 other member carriers.
 We take a look at what flights you can book with Avios, how to find award space, how to figure out how much an award will cost, and some of the better award travel deals with Avios.

 - Where to search for award space

 - Can you waitlist or put awards and upgrades on hold?

 - What are the best award values?

-- Alternative miles to book British Airways flights
+- Alternatives to British Airways flights

 - Hotel points that transfer to Avios

 - Can you transfer miles to someone else?

 - The bottom line